 The day offers a broad overview of the changing relationship between the Sussex landscape and the people who lived here, from the earliest arrivals.
 Our speakers are specialists in their periods, and will identify key themes for which some evidence remains.
 The emphasis will be on how new ideas resulted in significant changes in the use of the Sussex landscape.
 Click on the title for full details and to book your place.

 Saturday 21 October 2017

 The Long Sunset: the Country House c.
 1840-1940

-This conference concludes our series on the country house across the centuries, which we began in 2009.
-Topics include technological innovation in Victorian and Edwardian country houses, the country house garden and the contributions made by plant collectors, the Americans and the country house, the Arts and Crafts country home and the country house in the interwar years.
+This conference concluded our series on the country house across the centuries, which we began in 2009.
+Topics included technological innovation in Victorian and Edwardian country houses, the country house garden and the contributions made by plant collectors, the Americans and the country house, the Arts and Crafts country home and the country house in the interwar years.